What is Concurrent Coding in Healthcare?

 2. Lower cost while keeping consistent quality with less turnover

-2. Internal staff can focus on patients still in hospital
+3. Internal staff can focus on patients still in hospital

 If your hospital system needs to improve cash flow and eliminate backlogs in your coding department, Shearwater can create a plan of attack for you.
-Our Business Excellence team coupled with our clinical coders can act quickly to prioritize the charts that are causing your DNFB to be higher than your team’s achievable goals.
+Our Six Sigma Business Excellence team coupled with our clinical medical coders can act quickly to prioritize the charts that are causing your DNFB to be higher than your team’s achievable goals.
 Contact us to learn more.